 Feature Engineering and Transformation

 Two stages of transformation followed.
 In the first phase, initial features were created to capture potential fraud signals, such as the loan-to-employee ratio.
-Prior to the second phase, EDA, to include univariate and correlation analysis was conducted to identify the dataset distribution as well as feature redundancy and importance.
+Before the second phase, EDA, to include univariate and correlation analysis, was conducted to identify the dataset distribution as well as feature redundancy and importance.
 Correlation matrices using Pearson’s correlation coefficient were used to identify a reduced key subset of features that would be compared to the full feature set during PCA (see Figures 13 and 14 below).

 Figure 13